Horst Förster (conductor, 1920)

 Horst Förster (13 March 1920 – 30 June 1986) was a German conductor, choirmaster, violinist and university teacher.
 In 1952, he was appointed the youngest General Music Director of the GDR in the Landestheater Eisenach.
-Afterwards, he was chief conductor of the Philharmonisches Staatsorchester Halle and the Singakademie Halle (1956–1964) as well as the Dresden Philharmonic (1964–1966).
+Afterwards, he was chief conductor of the Philharmonisches Staatsorchester Halle and the Singakademie Halle (1956–1964) as well as the Dresden Philharmonic (1964–1966), and of Belgrade Philharmonic Orchestra from 1985-1986.

-Life
+Early life and education

 Förster was born in 1920 in Dresden, the son of Willibald Förster and his wife Martha Ziesche.
 From 1936 to 1940, he underwent his musical training at the orchestral school of the Staatskapelle Dresden.
 His teachers included among others Jan Dahmen (violin), Lothar Köhnke (piano, theory and composition), Kurt Striegler (conducting) and Alfred Stier (choral conducting).
 For a time he was a member of the Dresden Philharmonic under Paul van Kempen.

+Career

 After the Second World War, he was the second violinist of the same orchestra until 1950.
 In 1947, he founded a chamber orchestra there, which he conducted for three years.

 He then went to the Landestheater Eisenach in Thuringia.
 On 1 January 1951, he succeeded Peter Schmitz Director of the Stadtorchester Eisenach.
 This was then subordinated to the theatre as a theatre and concert orchestra under the name Landeskapelle Eisenach.
 In 1952, he was appointed as the youngest General Music Director of the GDR at the time.